our MEETING HOUSE

 Child Care Room

 The Child Care Room, originally built in 1809 as a one-room schoolhouse, is connected to the kitchen by a short hallway.
 It serves as the primary space for care of our youngest Friends.
-This room is air conditioned to provide maximum comfort and is used on occasion for group use.
+This room is air conditioned.